BalajiKs171095/mbcrump.github.io/_posts/2017-02-14-part5-aspnetcore.md

 * [Day 3 - Running a .NET Core app on a Mac](http://michaelcrump.net/part3-aspnetcore/)
 * [Day 4 - Creating a NuGet Package from .NET Core app](http://michaelcrump.net/part4-aspnetcore/)

-In this post, we're going to look at how to create a test from a .NET Core app and run it inside of Visual Studio.
+In this post, we're going to look at how to create a test from .NET Core and run it  through the command prompt and inside of Visual Studio.

 ## Creating a Test Project